ckpack/v-ui-template/docs/en/index.md

 # v-ui-template

 You can use this project to quickly create a component library based on vue 3.0.
-This is a super fast and super simple way to generate a vue component library!
+This is a super fast and super simple way to generate vue component library!

 ## Features